-Meets general academic requirement W when offered as 366.
-BUS 475 - CUE: Business Policy & Strategy The CUE: Business Policy & Strategy course integrates all earlier work in the major.
-In this course, the student will develop the ability to consider an enterprise as an integrated entity, to use the concepts of policy and strategy, and to understand the environmental constraints and ethical considerations facing an organization.
-Each year students will conduct a research project designed to address a current issue or problem in the field and present their findings at a capstone poster session.
-The CUE requires students to submit an ePortfolio that is begun upon major declaration and developed in consultation with the directors of the ePortfolio program in business.
-Prerequisite(s): BUS 233 Operations & Information Systems, BUS 236 Management, BUS 239 Marketing, and FIN 237 Corporation Finance.
-BUS 960 - Business Administration Internship Under faculty supervision, students have the opportunity to learn by interning about ten hours per week in an organization.
-This gives students the opportunity to try out possible careers, apply classroom knowledge to "real world" situations, and establish contacts with professionals in their field of interest.
-Students are required to keep a professional journal, attend group meetings, and give a formal oral presentation about their internship experience.
-Pass/fail only.
 BUS 970 - Business Administration Independent Study/Research Each independent study/research course is to be designed in consultation with a faculty sponsor.
-Chemistry (CHM) Department Chair: Dr. Christine Ingersoll Professors: Anderson, Baar, Kelsey Associate Professors: Colabroy, Keane Assistant Professors: Sparks, Young Visiting Assistant Professor: Gooch Lecturers: Gannon, Herrera The major program in chemistry provides a curriculum that accommodates and encourages students with various interests.
+Chemistry (CHM) Department Chair: Dr. Christine Ingersoll Professors: Anderson, Baar, Keane, Kelsey Associate Professors: Colabroy Assistant Professors: Sparks, Young Lecturers: Gooch, Herrera, Porello The major program in chemistry provides a curriculum that accommodates and encourages students with various interests.
 The major program is organized around a required core of courses in the traditional areas of chemistry.
 Each course in the core curriculum involves a laboratory component that promotes (1) hands-on knowledge of scientific experimentation, (2) the capacity to interpret experimental data, (3) an ability to analyze data statistically, and (4) the skill to communicate results.
 The major also includes elective courses which broaden students' exposure to related areas of science.
 The chemistry department is accredited by the American Chemical Society.
 Special Programs Students planning to pursue graduate studies in chemistry or employment in a research position with a chemical or pharmaceutical firm will need to take the General Physics I, II sequence listed as electives.
 Individuals planning to pursue graduate studies are strongly advised to complete additional advanced courses in the sciences and math.
 To achieve ACS certification students will need to complete additional courses beyond those required.
 Students who wish to combine a chemistry major with other programs of study and who may be interested in pursuing careers in areas where a chemistry background may be useful, such as government service, law, sales, library science, or technical writing, should consult with their chemistry advisor when choosing electives.
 Students interested in the health professions should consult with the health professions office.
 Candidates for teacher certification should consult with the Education Department at Muhlenberg College.
 Honors Program Students who wish to receive honors in chemistry must announce their intention prior to the senior year and must fulfill the following requirements: - 1.
-The candidate must attain a minimum gpa of 3.30 in all chemistry courses. - 2.
+The candidate must attain a minimum GPA of 3.30 in all chemistry courses. - 2.
 The candidate must submit an independent study/research paper no later than April 15 of the senior year.
 This paper must be based on a minimum of one course unit of research and must be approved by the Muhlenberg College faculty member who is directing his/her research. - 3.
 The candidate must roster and complete CHM 090 and 490 CUE: Chemistry Capstone Seminar. - 4.
 The candidate must pass an oral examination conducted by members of the Chemistry department.
 Program Requirements Major Requirements To declare and remain a major in chemistry, a student must maintain at least a 2.00 grade point average for all courses applicable to the major.
 Required Courses: